 - Official governmental use of the Community Room may supercede a reservation made by an organization.
 We apologize for any inconvenience--every effort will be made to give as much notice as possible if this occurs.

 If you have any further questions or concerns about reserving the Community Room, please contact Supervisor Herrity's office at 703-451-8873.

 No food or drink is permitted except for bottled water.

-Candles are strictly prohibited.
+Candles and/or alcoholic beverages are strictly prohibited.

 Phones in Supervisor Herrity's office and the Police office space

 are for emergency use only.
 The Supervisor's staff and the police front

 desk will not take and relay phone messages for individuals or groups

 in the community room.

 No signs, decorations, or other materials may be affixed to any